junxit/us-congress-bills-110/metadata.md

 - 2007-06-13 — Mr. Conyers moved to suspend the rules and pass the bill.
 - 2007-06-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6339-6342)
 - 2007-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6339-6342)
+- 2007-06-14 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.